 Grades for the practica courses include Satisfactory and Unsatisfactory.
 Practica grades do not figure into the cumulative GPA.
-However, an "unsatisfactory" would count as an F per the grading policies in the MSW Program.
+However, an "unsatisfactory" would count as an F per the grading policies in both the MSW and ABA Program.
 The Field Instructor completes the final evaluation to include the ratings of practice behaviors and professional behaviors.
 The Field Instructor recommends a grade of "satisfactory" or "unsatisfactory."
 The Faculty Liaison has the final authority for the grade and is responsible to enter it in the Banner system once the final evaluation and time log are reviewed.
-An average score of less than 3.00 on a student's final practicum evaluation results in an "unsatisfactory."